wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-remote-connect.md

 - [Connect to the device from the remote host](#connect-to-the-device-from-the-remote-host)

-### Use the Azure Portal to enable remote management over HTTPS
+### Use the Azure <!-- deleted by customization Management --> Portal to enable remote management over HTTPS

-Perform the following steps in the Azure Portal to enable remote management over HTTPS.
+Perform the following steps in the Azure <!-- deleted by customization Management --> Portal to enable remote management over HTTPS.

-#### To enable remote management over HTTPS from the Azure Portal
+#### To enable remote management over HTTPS from the Azure <!-- deleted by customization Management --> Portal

 1. Access **Devices** > **Configure** for your device.